• Skip to primary navigation

 By Brian Williams on December 8, 2014

 This sideline out of bands play against man to man defense is used by the San Antonio Spurs.
-It is posted in the FastModel Sports Basketball Plays and Drills Library The site has thousands of drills and plays that have been submitted by basketball coaches from around the world.
+It is posted in the FastModel Sports Basketball Plays and Drills Library.
+The site has thousands of drills and plays that have been submitted by basketball coaches from around the world.

-This is a great misdirection play that San Antonio has been running for years.
+This is a great misdirection play.

 I hope you can find tweak this to fit the skills of your players and use it when you need a three point shot.